In This Article

 Mark items that aren’t relevant as NA (not applicable).
 Add notes for items that need to be modified to better fit your project.
 Sometimes items can be combined because they will be handled by one vendor and one bid; some may need to be modified or broken down further to match the way you are receiving bids.

-Next, download the Excel version of the Estimating & Budgeting Spreadsheet (xls).
+Next, download the free Excel version of the Estimating & Budgeting Spreadsheet (xls).
 (The Excel version is much faster to use as it has the formulas built in.
 If you’re not comfortable with Excel, you can use the MS Word version and a calculator).
 You can add up to four custom items at the end of each work category, by selecting the last row in the section (“Other”) and the following row, then right-click and select “Unhide”.